Release Year: 2012

 "Better Things" captures both the beauty and the struggles of a life lived in pursuit of personal and artistic truth.

 Born in 1944, Jeffrey Jones began his career in the vibrant world of 1970s pop culture, where comic books, fantasy novels, and science fiction were undergoing a revolutionary transformation.
 His early work in comics and paperback illustration set the stage for the creation of timeless, otherworldly imagery that would inspire generations of artists and fans.
+Yet beyond his artistic achievements, Jones's story is marked by an incredible personal evolution, one that saw him transition from living as a man named Jeffrey Durwood Jones to becoming Jeffrey Catherine Jones, a woman.

 The documentary "Better Things" serves as a meditation on both Jones's professional journey and the profound personal changes he experienced.
 It reflects on how art-whether in its aesthetic beauty or emotional power-can be a pathway to self-discovery, healing, and reinvention.
 Through interviews with comics industry pioneers and deep insights into Jones’s work and life, Cabardo’s film illuminates how Jones's art has continued to resonate with both his peers and audiences, even as his life became increasingly complex and turbulent.